-Audiology is a booming industry with a higher employment rate than many other occupations.
-When choosing a profession, it is important to consider the practical aspects like income, stress, and subject interest when making such a large decision.
+Audiology is a booming industry with a fast employment rate than other occupations.
+But while choosing a profession, it is important to plan your life on practical terms, including the income, stress levels, and subject interest.

-Labor statistics show that North Dakota offers the highest pay for audiologists, followed by California and Maryland.
-Outpatient care centers offer higher pay rates when compared to hospitals.
+The salary of audiologists can vary depending on factors such as education, work setting, experience, and geographical location.
+For instance, North Dakota offers the highest pay to audiologists, followed by California and Maryland.
+Outpatient care centers offer higher pay when compared to hospitals.

-The employment rate for audiologists also differs depending on the state.
-As reported by BLS, the state of California has the highest employment level in audiologists, followed by Ohio, Florida, New York, and Texas.
+The employment rate for audiologists also differs from state to state.
+As reported by BLS, California has the highest employment level in Audiologists, followed by Ohio, Florida, New York, and Texas.

-Most audiologists work in a variety of settings such as hospitals, universities, private practice clinics, government agencies, etc.
+Most audiologists work in different settings such as hospitals, universities, private clinics, government agencies, etc.

-The average salary of a Doctor of Audiology in different work settings is as follows, as reported by BLS:
+The average annual doctor of audiology salary in different work settings is as follows, as reported by BLS.